Apricot Orange Bread

 Low Calorie Recipe

-Apricot Orange Bread is made using dried apricots, which are cooked in water to soften then stirred into a batter which includes orange juice and pecans.
+Apricot Orange Bread is made using dried apricots, which are softened then stirred into an orange flavored batter.

 1 6-oz package dried apricots, diced